 And despite how tired we all are as people leaders, business owners, and executives, we are still expected to make decisions, deliver business results, lead our people, and move projects forward.

-We are trying to engage teams in remote and hybrid workplaces, determine what return to the office looks like, trying to build relationships and new connections online, jugging aging parents, keep friendships alive, sending kids to college, navigating a pandemic, and planning long-overdue vacations — and on top of all that, let’s not forget, do our day jobs.
+We are trying to engage teams in remote and hybrid workplaces, determine what hybrid teams look like, trying to build relationships and new connections online, juggle aging parents, keep friendships alive, send kids to college, and plan long-overdue vacations — and on top of all that, let’s not forget, do our day jobs.